automatisch/automatisch/packages/docs/pages/apps/slack/actions.md

     desc: Finds a user by email.
   - name: Send a message to channel
     desc: Sends a message to a channel you specify.
+  - name: Send a direct message
+    desc: Sends a direct message to a user or yourself from the Slackbot.
 ---

 <script setup>